McAdam Railway Station (Canadian Pacific)

 The McAdam Railway Station was designated a national historic site in 1976 because of its association with the development of the Canadian Pacific Railway (CPR) and because it is a rare surviving example of both a station in the Chateau Style and one which combined a station with a hotel.

 Built at the turn of the century, the McAdam station illustrates the beginning of a period of tremendous growth and expansion for the CPR.
-It is one of the largest, surviving examples of the Chateau style in the CPR inventory.
+It is one of the largest, surviving examples of the Chateau style from the CPR inventory.
 Built to replace an earlier station, it reflects McAdam’s prosperity and importance as a railway junction and the expectation that this would continue.
 The McAdam station is a rare surviving example of a combined railway station and hotel.
 While its layout is typical of stations of its size in terms of functional arrangements and features, it is distinguished by the incorporation of hotel facilities.
 No longer functioning as an active station, the building now is maintained by the McAdam Historical Restoration Commission Inc.

 Source: Historic Sites and Monuments Board of Canada, Minute, June 1976; Commemorative Integrity Statement, 1999.